-As a healthy, young adult, you may not think health insurance is entirely necessary.
-However, it’s important to have coverage so that you don’t avoid or put off the care you need, especially if an emergency occurs.
-In this article, we dissect the many health insurance options for young adults to consider in 2021, from catastrophic plans to health insurance alternatives.
+As a healthy millennial, you may not think health insurance is entirely necessary.
+However, it’s important to have coverage to avoid or put off the care you need, especially if an emergency occurs.
+This article dissects the many health insurance options for millennials to consider in 2021, from catastrophic plans to health insurance alternatives.

-If you don’t currently have coverage then it’s important to know that most traditional insurance plans have a waiting period before they take effect.
+If you don’t currently have coverage, then it’s important to know that most traditional insurance plans have a waiting period before they take effect.
 Luckily, Mira is an alternative option that offers low-cost urgent care visits, affordable lab testing, and discounted prescriptions for a single, low, $45 per month premium.
-Sign up today and join a community of young adults across the country who are using Mira!
+Sign up today and join a community of millennials across the country who are using Mira!

-The best health insurance options for young adults are going to be affordable, with a low or no wait period, and give you access to in-person visits and prescriptions.
+Millennials' best health insurance options will be affordable, with a low or no waiting period, and give you access to in-person visits and prescriptions.
 Here are there other big factors that may impact your decision:

-- Preventative care is more important than you think: Without insurance, you may tend to avoid preventative visits due to the cost.
-However, preventative doctor visits are actually very important and directly affect developing a more serious condition that would cost even more money to manage down the road.
+- Preventative care is more important than you think: Without insurance, you may avoid preventative visits due to the cost.
+However, preventative doctor visits are actually essential and directly affect developing a more serious condition that would cost even more money to manage down the road.

-- There are alternatives to health insurance: Health insurance plans may not be the best fit for everyone, especially young adults.
+- There are alternatives to health insurance: Health insurance plans may not fit everyone, especially millennials.
 However, there are alternatives.
 Mira is a membership healthcare service for just $45/mo.
 It's ideal for people who don't have pre-existing conditions and need preventative urgent care visits.
 Members also get access to affordable lab testing and prescription discounts.

-Now, let’s take a look at the six best health insurance options for young adults:
+Now, let’s take a look at the six best health insurance options for millennials:

 1. Catastrophic Health Insurance Plans

-With catastrophic insurance, the premium amount you pay each month is generally lower than higher-quality health plans, but the out-of-pocket costs for deductibles, copayments, and coinsurance are generally higher.
-Catastrophic plans cover the same essential health benefits as other marketplace plans and are usually best to cover “worst-case scenarios”.
-Most of them cover three primary care visits per year at no cost and certain free preventative services, but coverage varies slightly per plan and provider.
+With catastrophic insurance, the premium amount you pay each month is generally lower than higher-quality health plans.
+Still, the out-of-pocket costs for deductibles, copayments, and coinsurance are generally higher.
+Catastrophic plans cover the same essential health benefits as other marketplace plans and are usually best to cover “worst-case scenarios.”
+They cover three primary care visits per year at no cost and certain free preventative services, but coverage varies slightly per plan and provider.

 2. Bronze Health Insurance Plans

-These plans usually have low premiums and a high deductible, and 60% of covered health costs are typically paid by insurance while 40% are paid by you.
-The actual premiums, deductibles, and copays will vary by both plan and provider but typically the lower deductible you have the higher the monthly premium.
+These plans usually have low premiums and a high deductible, and 60% of covered health costs are typically paid by insurance while you pay 40%.
+The actual premiums, deductibles, and copays will vary by plan and provider, but typically, the lower the deductible you have, the higher the monthly premium.

 3. Student Health Insurance